yelitzalopez/Seraphthorn/README.md

 - Must avoid extinction (e.g., sterility, inviability) resulting from hybridization of long lived organisms
 - Use recombination to get rid of bad mutations from a population
 - Adapt to a predicted environment
+- Teach cells how to avoid death similar to how vaccines work

 Algorithm